Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 I'm a ghost of you, you're a ghost of me

-I boldly asked the staff on duty if there was a way to tune the machine to “silent mode” so she wouldn’t have to hear the beeps and flateline.
-Because I guess I thought I was in a TV hospital drama.
-I was 19 and it sure didn’t seem real. .
-What else was there to feel in control of?
-I thought I could control the trajectory of the grief that was to come.
+A last ditch request to ease up on the reality, I asked the staff on duty if there was a way to tune the machine to “silent mode” so she wouldn’t have to hear the beeps and flateline.
+Because my only context to this situation is a network hospital drama.
+I was 19 and it sure didn’t seem real.
+What else was there to control?
+Perhaps altering hospital sounds could lessen the trajectory of the grief that was to come.
 An ex boyfriend called me on the phone.
-I took his call on the phone in the family waiting room and said I told him I. Was.
+I took his call on the phone in the family waiting room and I told him I. Was.
 OK.
+He told me his mother was heartbroken.
+In a few years she’s be dead, too.
+Lymphoma.

-Is there a soundtrack to Mourning?
-A rhythm to sorrow?
+Is there a soundtrack to grief?
+A rhythm to our sorrow?

 There certainly is and it’s on repeat.
-Thirty one years and 52 minutes and counting, slumped over in the front seat of my car, waiting for my son he’s never met in this life.
-Music is medicinal.
+Thirty one years and 52 minutes and counting, slumped over in the front seat of my car, waiting for my son he’s never met, the music is medicinal.
 Music keeps my memories in tune.

 Did they get you to trade